nya3jp/tast/docs/writing_tests.md

 ## Writing output files

-Tests can write output files that are automatically copied to the host machine that was used to initiate testing:
+Tests can write output files that are automatically copied to the host system that was used to initiate testing:

 ```go